 This indicates the percent of residents prescribed antianxiety drugs.
 These drugs are given to patients suffering from anxiety and depression.

 This is a measure of the percent of long-term stay residents exhibiting signs of depression.
 Some experts would argue that this is a reasonable measure of resident quality of care.

 Appropriate Vaccine Usage

-This tells you the percentage of patients who were given the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This tells you the percentage of patients who have received the pneumonia and flu vaccines.
+High vaccination rates should be demanded by residents.

-This is the number of times residents are hospitalized per thousand days of care.
-There is usually a correlation between avoiding hospitalizations and the overall quality of long-term care.
+This is the number of times residents are hospitalized per 1,000 days of patient care.
+There is generally a correlation between staying out of the hospital and the overall quality of care.

 - Mercy Hospital, IncAcute Care Hospitals 9.88 miles away218 E Pack Street Moundridge Kansas 67107Voluntary non-profit - Church(620) 345-6391